 Dave, Steve and Margaret Rutschow visiting in October 2021.

 Carl Rutschow and his family – from about 1918.

-This picture was probably taken the 1950s.
+Dave took this picture in 1957 or 1958 as part of a 4-H project.
 It’s of the old farmhouse and barn, with Sumac Bluff in the background.
 The house burned down 10 or 15 years before we bought the land in 2000.
 The barn was destroyed at about the same time.
 We can still see the foundations of the house and the barn, and a few of the outbuildings are still standing.